BUserName/PMGN/README.md

 python train.py
 ```

-We provide data of 3 HDA tasks for you to try.

 Source domain | Target domain | Extra Parameter Setting| Result (Pytorch 1.6.0)
 ------------ | -------------  | ----------             | -----------